MariyaLcs/TechGrowthJourney/README.md

 This repository documents my ongoing journey of learning and growth in the tech industry, featuring yearly statistics, reflections, and key learning resources.

-My practice of maintaining detailed statistics and analyzing the time spent on achieving professionalism is based on the 10,000-hour rule.
+My practice of maintaining detailed statistics and analyzing the time spent on achieving professionalism is rooted in the 10,000-hour rule, suggesting that mastery in any field requires extensive, dedicated practice.

 By tracking my hours of study, work, and practice, this isn’t just about reaching a milestone; it’s my live experiment to prove that consistent effort and dedication can truly shape one's mastery in the dynamic world of tech.